 Think you are ready to give it a try?

 Give it a try for a week and let me know in the comments below how it goes!
-If you think you’d like to learn all the details about how it works, and other ways I can help you with gaining control of your work/life balance, contact me!
+If you think you’d like to learn all the details about how it works, and other ways I can help you with gaining control of your work/life balance via some 1:1 life coaching sessions, contact me!